stateforward/stateforward_website/README.md

 ## Overview

-StateForward is a NextJS-based web application designed to showcase the power of universal state management across different programming languages.
-This project utilizes TailwindCSS for styling and DaisyUI for UI components, providing a sleek, responsive user interface.
+StateForward's website is a NextJS-based web application designed to showcase the power of StateForward and it's universal state management across different programming languages.
+The website utilizes TailwindCSS for styling and DaisyUI for UI components, providing a sleek, responsive user interface.
 The application features dynamic content presentation using React's state management and showcases code snippets using SyntaxHighlighter.

 ## Features